Dr Matthew Barr

-I have previously acted as reviewer for: funding bodies including the European Commission (as Expert Evaluator and Monitor), the Economic and Social Research Council (ESRC), and the Higher Education Academy (HEA); journals including the British Journal of Educational Technology, Higher Education, Studies in Higher Education, the International Journal of Human-Computer Studies, the Journal of Virtual Worlds Research, Computers and the History of Art (CHArt), Research in Learning Technology, Computers in Human Behavior, Computers & Education, the Journal of Gaming & Virtual Worlds, and Games & Culture; conferences including the Foundations of Digital Games (FDG), DiGRA, the International Conference on Higher Education Advances, and the ACM Technical Symposium on Computer Science Education (SIGCSE); and publishers including Palgrave and SAGE.
+I have previously acted as reviewer for: funding bodies including the European Commission (as Expert Evaluator and Monitor), the Economic and Social Research Council (ESRC), and the Higher Education Academy (HEA); journals including the IEEE Access, British Journal of Educational Technology, Higher Education, Studies in Higher Education, the International Journal of Human-Computer Studies, the Journal of Virtual Worlds Research, Computers and the History of Art (CHArt), Research in Learning Technology, Computers in Human Behavior, Computers & Education, the Journal of Gaming & Virtual Worlds, and Games & Culture; conferences including the Foundations of Digital Games (FDG), DiGRA, the International Conference on Higher Education Advances, and the ACM Technical Symposium on Computer Science Education (SIGCSE); and publishers including Palgrave and SAGE.

 - DIGIT, 6 March, 2019.
 Gaming Addiction Discussed at DCMS Technology Inquiry.

 - Patient, 5 February, 2019.
 Can playing video games help your mental health?

 - The Guardian, 16 January, 2019.
 Video games can turn university graduates into better employees.